 Agent based anomaly detection systems are still in an early stage of development with the state-of-the-art solutions relying on computationally expensive Machine Learning (ML) solutions which limits their use in edge applications.

 In this project, you will first survey the current state of the art anomaly detection systems in the Neuromorphic and Machine Learning fields.
 Building on these solutions, you will design and test novel low-power high speed spiking neural network architectures which can build internal models of normal edge device behaviour with respect to sensory and network input and detect anomalous behaviour against this background model.
 By only transmitting anomalies and through learning to respond locally to anomalies, the system could dramatically reduce the burden on the available communication channels and human operators while rapidly dealing with normal signal traffic at the edge.
 After simulation on a conventional processor, your developed architecture must be implemented in FPGA hardware and be put to the test on real-world autonomous platforms in live trials against expert hackers.

 What does the scholarship provide?

-- Support for conference attendance, fieldwork and additional costs as approved by the Institute.
+- Support for conference attendance, fieldwork and additional costs as approved by MARCS.

 International candidates are required to hold an Overseas Student Health Care (OSHC)(opens in new window) insurance policy for the duration their study in Australia.
 This cost is not covered by the scholarship.

 - hold qualifications and experience equal to one of the following (i) an Australian First Class Bachelor (Honours) degree, (ii) coursework Masters with at least 25% research component, (iii) a Research Masters degree, or (iv) equivalent international qualifications in electrical engineering, or computer science.

-- be enthusiastic and highly motivated to undertake further study at an advanced level and have a strong interest in music.
+- be enthusiastic and highly motivated to undertake further study at an advanced level.

 How to apply